It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 It’s important to note that these regulations, as of the current date, are slated to remain in effect until March 2025.
 After this period, Stamp Duty will revert to the previous threshold levels.

-Why was Stamp Duty relief introduced for first time buyers in Cambridge?
+Why was Stamp Duty relief introduced for first time buyers?

-The government has taken steps to enhance accessibility to the property market by making significant revisions to Stamp Duty regulations for first time buyers in Cambridge.
+The government has taken steps to enhance accessibility to the property market by making significant revisions to Stamp Duty regulations for first time buyers.

 As you may already be aware, accumulating the necessary funds to cover various expenses like mortgage applications, deposits, and conveyancing fees can be quite a challenging task.